 By Peter Groves

-The Rev. Dr. Peter Groves is vicar of St. Mary Magdalen’s Church, Oxford.
+The Rev. Canon Dr. Peter Groves is parish priest of St. Mary Magdalene’s Church, Oxford and a member of the theology faculty of the University of Oxford.